 HRH Prince Henrik past away on the 13 February 2018 in the age of 83 years.

-In 2018 the grounds surrounding the castle will be closed on the evening of the 8 July and we expect that the area will remain closed until 11 August.
+In 2018 the grounds surrounding the castle were be closed on the evening of the 8 July and remained closed until 11 August.

 Thursday 19 July 2018 H.R.H.
-Queen Margrethe II arrives on-board the royal yacht Dannebrog to Haderslev.
-After the greeting in Haderslev, the journey continues by car to the square ”Torvet” in Gråsten, where H.R.H. is greeted by the mayor of Sønderborg Municipality.
+Queen Margrethe II arrived on-board the royal yacht Dannebrog to Haderslev.
+After the greeting in Haderslev, the journey continued by car to the square ”Torvet” in Gråsten, where H.R.H. was greeted by the mayor of Sønderborg Municipality.